Habitual-line-stepper/DjangoCapstoneProject/README.md

 You can either set these environment variables manually or use a tool like direnv to automatically load them from a .envrc file.

-# Special thanks:
-- ME!
-- Serge, Dana and all the other mentors who have helped me
-- My 'less than useful' friends (you know who you are :D)